crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 #### Named transaction

 Functions can be executed through their name.
-To execute `f(uint var)` with a symbolic value, from user_account, and with 0 ether, use:
+To execute `f(uint256 var)` with a symbolic value, from user_account, and with 0 ether, use:

 ```python3
 symbolic_var = m.make_symbolic_value()